Police: Man shoots 7 in series of Chicago-area attacks

-CHICAGO (AP) — A man killed three people and wounded four others in a series of shootings that started on Chicago’s South Side and ended with his death in a shootout with police in a parking lot just north of the city.
+CHICAGO (AP) — A man killed three people and wounded four others in a series of shootings over roughly four hours that started on Chicago’s South Side and ended with his death in a shootout with police in a parking lot just north of the city.

 Investigators are trying to determine a motive for the attacks, which began Saturday afternoon with the killing of a 30-year-old University of Chicago student who was shot in the head while sitting in his car in a parking garage in the Hyde Park neighborhood, Chicago police Superintendent David Brown told reporters.
 He didn’t release any of the victims’ names.

-The shooter, 32-year-old Jason Nightengale, then “just randomly” walked into an apartment building a block away, where he shot and a 46-year-old security guard who was sitting at the desk and a 77-year-old woman who was getting her mail, Brown said.
+The shooter, 32-year-old Jason Nightengale, then “just randomly” walked into an apartment building a block away, where he shot a 46-year-old security guard who was sitting at the desk and a 77-year-old woman who was getting her mail, Brown said.
 The guard was pronounced dead at a hospital and the older woman, who was shot in the head, was hospitalized in critical condition, the Chicago Tribune reported.

-Nightengale went to another building and carjacked a man he knew, and then went to a convenience store and fired shots, killing a 20-year-old man and wounding an 81-year-old woman in the head and neck, Brown said.
+Nightengale went to another nearby building and stole a car from a man he knew.
+He then went to a convenience store and fired shots, killing a 20-year-old man and wounding an 81-year-old woman in the head and neck, Brown said.
 The woman was also in critical condition.

-After leaving the store, Nightengale fired shots at a 15-year-old girl who was riding in a car with her mother, leaving the girl in critical condition, police said.
-He then went back to the convenience store where Chicago officers were investigating the earlier shooting, and he fired shots at the officers.
+After leaving the store, Nightengale shot a 15-year-old girl who was riding in a car with her mother, leaving the girl in critical condition, police said.
+He then went back to the convenience store and fired on officers who were investigating the earlier shooting.
 None of them were injured, Brown said.

-Nightengale then drove north to Evanston, which borders Chicago, where police responded to a report of shots fired inside a store.
-Nightengale had apparently walked into the store, announced that he was robbing it and fired off shots that didn’t hit anyone, authorities said.
-He then went across the street to an IHOP restaurant, where he shot a woman in the head.
+Nightengale then drove about 10 miles (16 kilometers) north to Evanston, which borders Chicago, where police responded to a report of shots that had been fired inside a CVS.
+Nightengale had apparently walked into the pharmacy, announced that he was robbing it and fired off shots that didn’t hit anyone, authorities said.
+He then went across the street to an IHOP restaurant, where he shot a woman in the neck.
 She was in critical condition, Evanston police Chief Demitrous Cook told reporters.

 Nightengale left the restaurant and was confronted by officers in a parking lot, leading to a shootout in which he was shot and killed, Cook said.

-Note: An earlier version of this story was corrected to reflect that police said the woman at the IHOP was shot in the neck, not the head.